astridx/meinblog/content/posts/joomla/15joomla-kategorien-im-backend-einrichten.en.md

   - Joomla
 ---

 Almost every website divides its content into categories.
 Joomla offers this useful feature as well.
 The current part of the tutorial shows you how to ideally integrate categories into a Joomla component.
 Don't reinvent the wheel yourself.
-Use what Joomla offers you.<!-- \index{categories (backend)} -->
+Use what Joomla offers you.<!-- \index{categories!backend} -->

 > [Categories](https://docs.joomla.org/Special:MyLanguage/Category 'Special:MyLanguage/Category') are a way of organising content in Joomla!
 A category contains posts and other categories.
 A post can only be in one category.
 If a category is contained in another, it is a subcategory of the category.